Colfax Marathon

 The Colfax Marathon is an annual long-distance running event held in the Denver metropolitan area.
 The Colfax Marathon weekend is the largest marathon weekend in the Rocky Mountain region, with 25,000 runners in 2024.
 As Denver’s largest running event, the Colfax Marathon includes seven races over two days and a two-day health & fitness expo.
 Races include a marathon, half marathon, urban 10 miler, and a 5K.
 In addition, the marathon relay has teams in corporate, government or open divisions and is the second largest marathon relay in the United States.

 History

-The Colfax Marathon was first held in 2006, with about 6,000 people taking part in the inaugural race.
+The Colfax Marathon was first held in 2006, with about 4,000 people taking part in the inaugural race.

 The 2020 in-person edition of the race was cancelled due to the coronavirus pandemic, with all registrants given the option of running the race virtually or transferring their entry to 2021 or 2022.
-Similarly, the 2021 edition of the race, originally scheduled for May, was postponed to October due to the pandemic.The event returned for 2022.
+Similarly, the 2021 edition of the race, originally scheduled for May, was postponed to October due to the pandemic.
+The event returned for 2022.

 In 2023, 21,000 runners participated in the race weekend.

+The marathon is a qualifying event for the Boston Marathon.